Tidal phenomena in the Galactic Center: The curious case of X7: Introduction

 \section{Introduction}

-The Milky Way Galactic Center (GC) harbors the closest super-massive black hole (SMBH) to Earth: Sagittarius~A* (Sgr~A*), which has a mass of $4.3 \times 10^6$ $\msun$ at a distance of 8.3~kpc \citep{GRAVITY_2022}.
-This fact makes it a unique laboratory to study the detailed orbital motion of the stellar and gaseous components in the vicinity of a SMBH \citep[see][for a review]{genzel_2010,ciurlo2025}.
-Over 30 years of near-infrared (NIR) observations have enabled the monitoring of hundreds of stars with high precision \citep{2002_Schoedel, 2003_Ghez, 2008_Ghez, 2009_gillessen, Gillessen_2017, vonFellenberg_2022}, and even to test successfully the predictions of General Relativity \citep[e.g.][]{Do_2019, 2019_Gravity, 2020_Gravity}.
+The Milky Way Galactic Center (GC) harbors the closest supermassive black hole (SMBH) to Earth: Sagittarius~A* (Sgr~A*), which has a mass of $4.3 \times 10^6$ $\msun$ at a distance of 8.3~kpc \citep{GRAVITY_2022}.
+This makes it a unique laboratory to study the detailed orbital motion of the stellar and gaseous components in the vicinity of a SMBH \citep[see][for a review]{genzel_2010,ciurlo2025}.
+Over 30 years of near-infrared (NIR) observations have enabled the monitoring of hundreds of stars with high precision \citep{2002_Schoedel, 2003_Ghez, 2008_Ghez, 2009_gillessen, Gillessen_2017, vonFellenberg_2022}, and even the successful testing of the predictions of general relativity \citep[e.g.,][]{Do_2019, 2019_Gravity, 2020_Gravity}.
 Currently, there are 195 stars with constrained orbits within the central parsec \citep{vonFellenberg_2022}.
-Many of them correspond to B-type stars \citep{Eisenhauer_2005}, and tens of O-type and Wolf-Rayet (WR) stars which have significant mass loss in the form of winds \citep{paumard2006, Martins2007, Habibi_2019}.
-Over the last decade, a lot of attention has been put on the dusty sources known as G objects that coexist with the stars in the vicinity of Sgr~A* \citep[e.g.][]{ciurlo2023}.
+Many of them are B-type stars \citep{Eisenhauer_2005}; there are also tens of O-type and Wolf-Rayet (WR) stars that have significant mass loss in the form of winds \citep{paumard2006, Martins2007, Habibi_2019}.
+Over the last decade, a lot of attention has been paid to the dusty sources known as G objects that coexist with the stars in the vicinity of Sgr~A* \citep[e.g.,][]{ciurlo2023}.
 Despite long observation campaigns and theoretical efforts, their nature remains unknown \cite[see][for a review]{mapelli2016, 2020_ciurlo}.